nicktripp/GoldTeamTrack2/README.md

 ### Contributors

-* Ben is handling the command line tool interface, server setup and connections, and architecting system algorithms.
+* Ben is handling the command line client and the query server, and developing alternative indexing techinques.
-* Nick is developing query parsing, query optimizing, and concurrency controls.
+* Nick is developing query parsing and query optimizing.
-* Jacob is implementing transactions, data indexing, and efficient table reading.
+* Jacob is developing the physical execution plan and the B+ Tree indexing.
+* All will work together to support concurrently executing the stages of a query.

+## Quick start

+You need both the client and the server running.

+In one window, clone this repo
+* `cd GoldTeamTrack2`
+* `pip install --upgrade sqlparse`
+* `pip install Flask`
+* `python client/Client.py`

+In another terminal window
+* `cd GoldTeamTrack2`
+* `export FLASK_APP='server/Server.py'`
+* `flask run`

+To execute a command, use the `query` keyword, double quotes for strings, and prepend column names with the table name ie `query SELECT movies.movie_title FROM movies WHERE movies.movie_title = "Spider-Man 3"`

 ## Client Command Line Tool